aitechlabcn/neUNet/README.md

 ![image](./image/neUNet.png)

 Unlike most methods that simply focus on building powerful encoder, we shift our attention to other "more meaningful" aspects and create neU-Net (i.e., not complex encoder U-Net).
-Our network seamlessly integrates with the nnU-Net[1] framework and has achieved state-of-the-art results on the Synapse multiorgan segmentation[2] and Automatic Cardiac Diagnosis Challenge (ACDC)[3] datasets.
+Our network seamlessly integrates with the nnU-Net[1] framework and has achieved state-of-the-art results on the Synapse multiorgan segmentation[2], Automatic Cardiac Diagnosis Challenge (ACDC)[3] datasets and MSD Brain Tumours Segmentation Task[5].

 ---
 ## Environmental Configuration